rtphawaii/Poker-Project/README.md

 # Poker-Project: HomeGame

-bare-bones poker game... leave behind the inconvenience of heavy chips, card decks and tedious counting and dealing exercises for a simple game that gets people together.
+bare-bones poker game built around pokerlib... leave behind the inconvenience of heavy chips, card decks and tedious counting and dealing exercises for a simple game that gets people together.

 plans:
 1. build